 The larger sculpture emerged out of a friendship with fellow sculptor and fabricator, Bradford McDougall.
 He saw the potential of translating my little assemblages into a much larger scale, and knew how to do it.
 The large pieces are constructed out of a mix of media in his workshop/foundry.

 In their construction, they take on a distinctively different presence than their smaller counterparts.
-This collaboration has provided a springboard for a whole new and exciting direction that I am currently pursuing.
+This collaboration has provided a springboard for a whole new and exciting direction.

 Dez Ryan Odegaard